smartcontractkit/chainlink/docs/CONFIG.md

 Therefore this number represents a number of blocks we consider large enough that no re-org this deep will ever feasibly happen.

 Special cases:
-ETH_FINALITY_DEPTH=0 would imply that transactions can be final even before they were mined into a block.
+`FinalityDepth`=0 would imply that transactions can be final even before they were mined into a block.
 This is not supported.
-ETH_FINALITY_DEPTH=1 implies that transactions are final after we see them in one block.
+`FinalityDepth`=1 implies that transactions are final after we see them in one block.

 Examples:

 Transaction sending:
 A transaction is sent at block height 42

-ETH_FINALITY_DEPTH is set to 5
+`FinalityDepth` is set to 5
 A re-org occurs at height 44 starting at block 41, transaction is marked for rebroadcast A re-org occurs at height 46 starting at block 41, transaction is marked for rebroadcast A re-org occurs at height 47 starting at block 41, transaction is NOT marked for rebroadcast